-- Acknowledgment of funding, in whole or in part, specifically by the National Institutes of Health, Wellcome Trust, Howard Hughes Medical Institute, Research Council UK, or other funding agencies.
+- For revised submissions, an acknowledgment of funding, in whole or in part, specifically by the National Institutes of Health, Wellcome Trust, Howard Hughes Medical Institute, Research Council UK, or other funding agencies.

 How Manuscripts Are Processed

 Initial Processing.
 All manuscripts are automatically logged into our tracking system when they are submitted online through

 Peer Review.
 Some manuscripts are selected after this initial review to be sent to external peer review.
-Reviewers are required (1) to keep the manuscript confidential; (2) to not to make copies of the manuscript or share its content with others without the permission of the editor-in-chief; and (3) to apprise the editor-in-chief of any conflicts or biases that might affect their ability to objectively assess the manuscript.
-The review process for all manuscripts is "partially masked"—that is, a reviewer's identity is not revealed to the author or to other reviewers of the same manuscript.
+Reviewers are required (1) to keep the manuscript confidential; (2) to not make copies of the manuscript or share its content with others without the permission of the editor-in-chief; and (3) to apprise the editor-in-chief of any conflicts or biases that might affect their ability to objectively assess the manuscript.
+The review process for all manuscripts is "partially masked" or "single blind"—that is, although reviewers can see who the authors of a manuscript are, a reviewer's identity is not revealed to the author or to other reviewers of the same manuscript.
 However, each peer reviewer will receive a copy of the decision letter for the manuscript that she or he has reviewed.

 Revisions.
-Most manuscripts require revisions, minor or extensive, before they are accepted in full for publication.
+Most manuscripts require revisions before they are accepted for publication.
 Authors receive instructions for revisions in manuscript decision letters, based on feedback from peer reviewers and staff editors.

 The authors are responsible for the accuracy of the final, edited version, which the corresponding author approves on behalf of all authors, either after consulting with all co-authors or by obtaining their advance authority to approve the final version on their behalf.
 Once the final, approved version is typeset, the authors may not rewrite or revise content (except to correct errors in data or typesetting); therefore, it is essential that the corresponding author ensure the accuracy of the final, edited version before it is sent to the publishing house for final checking and typesetting.

 Reprints.
-Authors may order reprints (copies of the article as it appears in the print journal) from LWW.
+Authors may order reprints (copies of the article as it appears in the print journal) from WK.
 An order form for reprints is included in the PDF file with the page proofs.
 The corresponding author is responsible for submitting all co-authors' reprint orders.
-If authors decide later that they want reprints, they may obtain them through LWW.
+If authors decide later that they want reprints, they may obtain them through WK.

-For assistance with online submissions via Editorial Manager, or to discuss any aspect of these instructions with editorial staff, call the journal at 202-828-0590 or email, email@example.com.
+For assistance with online submissions via Editorial Manager, or to discuss any aspect of these instructions with editorial staff, email,

 Advertising is accepted for the print editions of the journal as well as for the journal's Web site and eTOC email.
 See the